-Once your initial inquiry has been received, you will be sent a questionnaire and medical form to continue the process.
-These forms will help us determine who will be accepted for a program.
+Once your initial inquiry has been received, you will be sent an application.
+This will help us determine who will be accepted.
+PLEASE NOTE: Completing an application does not solidify your child's placement in a program.
+You will receive communication from Outreach staff and an official acceptance, should your child be accepted into a program.
 For weekend and school vacation short courses, acceptances are made at least a month prior to the program.

 Funding for Perkins programs is often available through the state commission for the blind, or your child's school district. *It is recommended that you make contact with your child's counselor, prior to inquiring about a program.* There are also occasional local Lion’s Club charities, church groups, or other organizations willing to contribute.
 In the event that you are unable to secure funding through other means, please feel free to contact us about how to apply for full and partial scholarship opportunities for Outreach Programs.